 Finally, Fig. 10 shows an average case simulation for the K = 2 MTPA problem with the CDMA throughput objective function from (2).
 We set $\eta = 10^{-4}$ in order to normalize the SNR somewhat, and add 1 to the denominator so as to maintain $H() < \infty$ as mentioned in section III.
-That these constants are set somewhat arbitrarily (i.e. "correct" values would come from a real system) should not effect the relative comparison of the algorithms.
 Note that the O-EDA achieves aggregate throughput very close to optimal.
 In fact, all of the algorithms perform significantly better (relative to optimal) for the MTPA objective than for the MFPA objective, albeit with different H() functions.
 Nevertheless, this would seem to indicate that the max-sum (i.e. MTPA) objective is less sensitive to suboptimal MBN placement/assignment than the max-min (i.e. MFPA) objective.